mlrun/mlrun/docs/feature-store/sources-targets.md

 - `db_schema`
 - `table_name`

-In addition, you need to setup this env parameter:
+In addition, you need to set up this env parameter:
 `SNOWFLAKE_PASSWORD`

 ## NoSql target